 The biggest challenge for most organisations isn't raising overall levels of motivation, it's correcting imbalances in the underlying motivational factors

-The problem with many motivation models is that they tend to view the driving factors as being linearly correlated.
-That is to say that everything tends to move up or down together.
-Our research has shown, however, that this is not the reality.
+The problem with many motivation models is they tend to view the driving factors as being linearly correlated.
+That is to say everything tends to move up or down together.
+Our research has shown this is not the reality.

 The Motivation Metrics framework allows an organisation to map motivation across the three dimensions and their nine supporting factors.
 This enables it to identify the imbalances and the resulting behaviours which may be inhibiting progress and to design targeted interventions to drive superior results.